CodeHana/DS_Challenges/README.md

 # DA_Challenges
-Hands on Practices
+This repository contains the submissions for the challenge sets completed for Data Science related topics

-# Classification Callenges
+## Classification Callenges
-build KNN from scratch
+- 1. Build KNN from scratch